 Now, let us assume that a customer is going to purchase two products from two different vendors.
 The customer will add the items to the cart and would proceed to the Cart page in order to see the shipping rates and fulfill the order.

-As soon as WooCommerce store admin generate the shipping labels Vendors will receive an email containing the shipping label.
+As soon as the WooCommerce store admin generates the shipping labels Vendors will receive an email containing the shipping label.

 |Vendor 1||Vendor 2|